tiarno/reachtim/content/articles/bottle.md

     { "_id" : ObjectId("..."), "name" : "Sam", "age" : "12", "height" : "64.3", "weight" : "123.25" }
     { "_id" : ObjectId("..."), "name" : "Ursula", "age" : "14", "height" : "62.8", "weight" : "104.0" }

-That is the data we'll connect to via Bottle/Apache.
+The data is a set of height and weight measurements on children of various ages.
+That's the data we'll connect to via Bottle/Apache.

 ### Bottle Directory Structure {: .article-title}